thorstone25/qups/paper.md

 ---
-title: 'QUPS: A MATLAB Toolbox for Ultrasound Imaging Prototyping'
+title: 'QUPS: A MATLAB Toolbox for Rapid Prototyping of Ultrasound Beamforming and Imaging Techniques'
 tags:
   - MATLAB
   - ultrasound